0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 # Delay

-After a taste of overdrive, I wanted to implement a time-dependent effect.
-A delay of 0.2 second with 0.3 feedback means an echo of amplitude 0.3 of the original after 0.2 seconds.
-And then another signal of amplitude of 0.09 after 0.4.
+After writing overdrive, I wanted to implement a time-dependent effect.
+A delay of 0.2 second with 0.3 feedback means an attenuated echo of amplitude 0.3 of the original after 0.2 seconds, and then another echo of amplitude of 0.09 after 0.4 seconds.

 This can be done in 2 ways:

 1. Convolve the original signal with an impulse response.
 See this excellent [talk](https://youtu.be/HTfa2UF_oiI?t=27m53s).
 However, this is out of scope for our purpose.
-2. Use a longer buffer and add an attenuated signal from t samples before.
-A good data structure for this is a ring buffer.
+2. Use a longer buffer to store previous signals and calcuate an attenuated signal from t samples before.
+A good data structure to use for this is the **ring buffer**.

 This is the implementation for this effect(explanation below):